cabforum/smime/SBR.md

 RFC 9495, Request for Comments: 9495, Certification Authority Authorization (CAA) Processing for Email Addresses, C. Bonnell.
 October 2023.

-"TLS Baseline Requirements" [Ref 1] means the current version of the CA/Browser Forum's "Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates".
+"TLS Baseline Requirements" means the current version of the CA/Browser Forum's "Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates".
 See https://cabforum.org/baseline-requirements-documents/

 WebTrust for Certification Authorities, CPA Canada.